ntk148v/etcd-adapter/README.md

 - Add a set of policies rule to the storage.
 - Remove a set of policies rule to the storage.

-Additional, this adapter allows user to fully control the Etcd configuration.
+Additional, this adapter allows user to:
+- Fully control the Etcd configuration.
 It will be useful if Etcd is enable authentication.
+- Support Etcd namespace.

 ## Installation
 ```bash